papacasper/minimal-mail-server-ubuntu/README.md

 A minimal mail server setup for Ubuntu system.
 Use it on cloud or VPS droplets or machines.
 Good for developers, tech-savvy people, and nerds.

 **Minimal Mail Server Ubuntu** is a minimal setup (yet with easy guidance) script designed to configure a secure and functional mail server on an Ubuntu 20.04+ droplet.
 This script automates the installation and configuration of essential mail server components, including Postfix, Dovecot, SpamAssassin, Fail2ban, Certbot, and OpenDKIM, to provide a complete mail solution for multiple domains.

+**What does it not cover? and why?**
+- This script had to be minimal for our use case.
+We didn't need Calendar, Contacts, ActiveSync stuff, as well as webmail (a frontend view of emails).
+To avoid loading server (a cloud droplet on Ubuntu) with unnecessary stuff at that moment, we scripted it.

 ## Features